Evaluating Immunogenicity risk of Complex peptide products

 The innate immune response is the body’s first-line, and usually rapid, defense against pathogens.
 In the context of peptide-related or process-related impurities, the risk is that these impurities can potentially trigger pattern recognition receptors (PRR) on antigen presenting cells that will activate the innate response pathway leading to cellular activation, production of cytokines and initiation of the adaptive immune response.
 This is a signature of product immunogenicity.

 At ProImmune we deploy our ProStorm® Cytokine Release Assay to assess this risk.
 This is a fresh, whole blood assay where blood is drawn from a panel of healthy volunteers specifically for your study by a trained phlebotomist and then incubated with the test material within just 3 hours of blood draw.
 Following a 24-hour incubation period, a set of 7 cytokines associated with innate immune activation are quantified in the plasma.
 It is important to demonstrate appropriate sensitivity of the assay in the presence of your peptide drug.
 To this end, we spike in to a subset of the samples a range of Innate Immune Response Modulating Impurities (IIRMIs) at an array of concentrations.
 These IIRMIs are agonists of different PRRs typically including TLR2, TLR4, TLR5, TLR6, TLR7, TLR8, Dectin-1 and NOD2.
-It is also vital to confirm the viability of the cells (such as Dendritic cells) that are responsible for responding to these impurities and therefore we can also include a flow cytometric verification of this in the study.
+It is also vital to confirm the viability of the diverse antigen-presenting cells (APCs) phenotypes (such as dendritic cells) that are responsible for responding to these impurities when drug products are tested at the maximal concentration.

 Typically, a number of batches (minimum of 3) of both generic and RLD peptide are compared in this assay.
 It is also important to consider factors such as different API lots, batch expiry date as well as geographical lot release.